redpelicans/wall-street-react/README.md

 ### Components

-There is 2 types of components:
+There are 2 types of components:
 * __Containers__ _(UserPage, FollowersSidebar, StoryContainer, FollowedUserList)_
   * wrap one or more dumb or smart components
   * hold state from Flux stores and pass it as objects to dumb components